robertn01/git-novice/_episodes/01-basics.md

 * Mark yourself off on the sign-in sheet at the front of the room.
 * Log in using the guest user name and password next to your computer.
 * If there aren't two sticky notes by your computer, get one of each color.

-We'll use the sticky notes for signaling the instructor and the helpers during the class.
-That way you don't need to have your hand up while waiting for someone to be free to help.

-* Yellow is Yes / Agree / Happy / I'm Caught Up.
-* Blue is No / Disagree / Sad / I Need Help.